 Interest income and expense are recognised in profit or loss for all interest-bearing instruments using the effective interest rate based on the actual purchase price.
 Interest income includes coupons earned on fixed income investment and trading securities and accrued discount and premium on treasury bills and other discounted instruments.
+Interest income on loan and advances is calculated using the contractual rate which approximate the effective interest rate.
 When loans become doubtful of collection, they are written down to their recoverable amounts and interest income is thereafter based on the effective rate of interest that was used to discount the future cash flows for the purpose of measuring the recoverable amount.